Comprehensive Care clinician resources

 Risk screening is a critical early step in the care planning process.
 Clearly identifying a consumer’s risk(s) of harm triggers further assessment, and then assists in formulating a care plan that includes strategies and interventions to keep a consumer safe.

 The following videos portray clinical scenarios that demonstrate important elements in the comprehensive care process.

-A consumer experience: person-centred approach – supporting the consumer’s mental health and wellbeing
+A video showing person-centred approach – supporting the consumer’s mental health and wellbeing

-A consumer journey: from the beginning of the consumer’s journey – screening, identifying goals of care and shared decision-making
+A video from the beginning of the consumer’s journey – screening, identifying goals of care and shared decision-making

 The Nursing and Midwifery Office would like to thank all clinicians and consumers involved in the production of the videos, including staff from Glenside Rehabilitation Inpatient Services and the Flinders University Clinical Simulation Unit.